-- 1 lb. chicken breast, thinly sliced
+- 1 pounds boneless skinless chicken breast thinly sliced

-- Salt & pepper, to taste
+- salt and pepper to taste

-- 2 garlic cloves, minced
+- 2 garlic cloves minced

-- 1 inch piece ginger, peeled and minced
+- 1 inch piece ginger peeled and minced

-- 1 red bell pepper, seeds removed and thinly sliced
+- 1 red bell pepper seeds removed and thinly sliced

-- 14 oz. lite coconut milk (1 can)
+- 14 ounces light coconut milk

 - 2 cups chicken broth

 - Season the sliced chicken breast generously with salt and pepper.1 pounds boneless skinless chicken breast, salt and pepper

 - In a large stock pot (6-quart pot), heat the coconut oil over high heat.
 Add the chicken breast and saute for 4-5 minutes, or until the chicken is no longer pink on the outside.1 tablespoon coconut oil